 She pulled back from the sheet as if touched by an electric shock.
 Her fingers were smeared with blood, the crimson liquid smooth in the waxy light of the single basement bulb.

-He yanked off the bedsheet as he heard the children sing in the back of his mind:
+He yanked off the bedsheet as he heard the children singing in the back of his mind:

 “Had a wife but couldn’t keep her…”

 Her face froze in a vision of horror.
 Her mouth was a round ‘O’ of a breathless scream…That was how he knew she loved it, loved her surprise.